Disha-tech29/Linux-Companion/README.md

 ## 🔧 How It Works

-- Checks for keyboard/mouse inactivity using WinAPI
+- Checks for keyboard/mouse inactivity.
 - If idle time exceeds 5 minutes, a motivational message appears
 - Logs the activity with timestamp to a file